-In email archiving, search is the functionality you’ll be using on a daily basis, which is why you need it to be powerful, fast and precise and contain various search options.
-This article zooms on several search-related features you should explore and test when evaluating your next email archiver.
+In email archiving and ediscovery, search is the functionality you’ll be using on a daily basis, which is why you need it to be powerful, fast and precise and contain various search options.
+This article zooms on several search-related features you should explore and test when evaluating your next email archiver and when collecting data for ediscovery cases.

 Why UI and search options matter